India-Saudi Arabia Economic and Commercial Relations

 India and Saudi Arabia share centuries’ old economic and socio-cultural ties.
 Economic ties constitute a keynote aspect of the bilateral strategic partnership.
 The Delhi Declaration (signed in 2006 on the sidelines of H.M.
 King Abdullah’s visit to India) and Riyadh Declaration (signed in 2010 during the Prime Ministerial visit) boosted the energy cooperation between both countries.
 The Riyadh Declaration committed the two sides to a strategic partnership based on complementarity and interdependence.

-3. The first Summit meeting of the Strategic Partnership Council took place during the State visit of Crown Prince and Prime Minister of Kingdom of Saudi Arabia HRH Prince Mohammed Bin Salman on September 11, 2023.
+4. The first Summit meeting of the SPC took place during the State visit of Crown Prince and Prime Minister of Kingdom of Saudi Arabia HRH Prince Mohammed Bin Salman on September 11, 2023.
 The meeting marked a new milestone in the India-Saudi bilateral ties and underlined the burgeoning commercial engagements.
 During this meeting, 8 MoUs were signed between both sides for cooperation in the fields of Energy, IT, Anti-corruption, Archives, Investments, EXIM banks, SME banks and Desalination.
 The first India-Saudi Investment Forum was organized on the sidelines of this visit which was co-chaired by Minister of Commerce and Industry, Shri.
 Piyush Goyal and the Saudi Minister of Investment, H.E.
 Khalid Al Falih.
 More than 50 MoUs (B2B and B2G) were signed during this Forum.
 Saudi Minister of Investment also announced that Ministry of Investment would open an office in India.
 The India-Saudi Arabia startup bridge was launched by both Ministers.
+During the 2nd meeting of the SPC in April 2025 in Jeddah, MOUs were signed in the areas of health, space and Posts.

-4. Trade: Saudi Arabia is India’s 5th largest trade partner and India is Saudi Arabia’s 2nd largest trade partner.
-During FY 2023-24, India’s imports from Saudi Arabia reached US $31.42 billion and exports to Saudi Arabia were worth US$ 11.56 billion.
-Total trade with Saudi Arabia accounted for 4.53% of India’s total trade in FY 2023-24.
+6. Trade: Saudi Arabia is India’s 5th largest trade partner and India is Saudi Arabia’s 2nd largest trade partner.
+During FY 2024-25, total trade between both countries reached US$ 41.88 billion with India’s imports from Saudi Arabia at US $30.12 billion and exports to Saudi Arabia worth US$ 11.76 billion.
+Total trade with Saudi Arabia accounted for 3.61% of India’s total trade during this period.

 Year